2022 Turkish Masters: Opening ceremony incident

 Robert Milkins arrived intoxicated at the tournament's opening ceremony, held at the Nirvana Cosmopolitan Hotel on 6 March, after drinking heavily to celebrate his birthday.
 He had verbal altercations with other players and hotel guests, attempted to punch WPBSA chairman Jason Ferguson, fell and cut his chin in the toilets, and was taken to hospital by fellow professional Jimmy Robertson, where he had his stomach pumped.
 Although Milkins apologised to the event organisers and hotel management for his behaviour, he stated that he narrowly avoided being removed from the tournament.
 The World Snooker Tour referred Milkins to the sport's governing body over the incident.
 At a disciplinary hearing, Milkins accepted that he had brought the sport into disrepute with his behaviour and breached his player's contract with World Snooker Ltd. He was fined £6,000 and ordered to pay an additional £1,000 for the costs of the hearing.
-Milkins later disclosed that he had received counseling after the incident through footballer Tony Adams’ mental health charity Sporting Chance, which he credited with helping him turn his career around.
-Milkins went on to win his first two ranking titles at the 2022 Gibraltar Open and the 2023 Welsh Open.
+Milkins later disclosed that he had received counseling after the incident through footballer Tony Adams’ mental health charity Sporting Chance.
+He credited the counselling with helping him turn his career around.
+Milkins subsequently won his first two ranking titles at the 2022 Gibraltar Open and the 2023 Welsh Open.